 Acknowledging such a changing business climate, NRI is striving to respond rapidly to technological innovations by being active in the investigation and research of advanced, basic, and productional and developmental IT through implementing a cross-sectional system.

 However, if technological innovations rapidly advance in a wide range of areas, and if our response to these changes is delayed, it could adversely affect NRI's business performance.

 e.
 Capital relationship with Nomura Holdings, Inc. and its affiliates

 As of March 31, 2020, Nomura Holdings, Inc. held 28.8% of the voting rights of NRI (including 11.2% of indirectly held voting rights).

 There is no guarantee that the percentage of voting rights held by Nomura Holdings, Inc. and its affiliates will remain stable.
 Furthermore, the exercise of voting rights by Nomura Holdings, Inc. and its affiliates may not necessarily be aligned with the interests of other NRI shareholders.

-NRI is witnessing a growing importance of intellectual property rights related to information systems and software, such as patents for business models related to e-commerce.
+NRI sees the growing importance of intellectual property rights related to information systems and software, such as patents for business models related to e-commerce.

-If, despite these measures, the product or service of NRI breaches the intellectual property rights of a third party, not only would this potentially make NRI liable for reparation, but NRI might also be ordered to stop using an information system, or service, which could interfere with business execution.
-There is also the possibility that NRI's intellectual property could be breached by the third party.
+If, despite these measures, any product or service of NRI breaches the intellectual property rights of a third party, not only would this potentially make NRI liable for reparations, but NRI might also be ordered to stop using an information system, or service, which could interfere with business execution.
+There is also the possibility that NRI's intellectual property could be breached by a third party.

 However, there is a possibility that the breach of laws and regulations or the implementation of new laws and regulations could have a negative impact on NRI's operations and performance.